0xPixelhunter/StudyJer/README.md

 ## Solution: StudyJer
 StudyJer is a mobile-first tutoring platform that connects students to tutors instantly and provides personalized study tools to make learning easier and more accessible.
-It’s built to support students whenever they face academic struggles — whether it’s a quick question or a full study session.
+It’s built to support students whenever they face academic struggles, whether it’s a quick question or a full study session.

 With StudyJer, no student has to study alone again.